vocal cord

 Vocal cord polyp

-What is a vocal cord polyp?
-A vocal cord polyp is a non-cancerous growth that develops in a part of the larynx called the vocal cords.
-Another name for a vocal cord polyp is a vocal cord nodule.
-What causes a vocal cord polyp?
-Most vocal cord polyps are caused by an injury that damages …
+A vocal cord polyp (also known as a vocal cord nodule) is a non-cancerous growth that develops in a part of the larynx called the vocal cords.
+Most polyps are caused by an injury that damages the vocal cords.
+Excessive shouting, recent surgery, and prior infection of the larynx are common causes.
+What are the …

 Read More »